zhukovdm/Congo/Congo.Assets/Resources/user.md

 - Press `Ctrl+Shift+B` to build entire solution.
 - Press `Ctrl+F5` to start the game.

-# Play with CLI
+# Commond-line interface

 ## Setting up

-Options have different sets of allowed values depending on the locality of the game.
+Options could have different sets of allowed values depending on the locality of the game.
 The order of arguments doesn't make any difference.

 To start **local** game in the terminal, use the following arguments: